-Do you have a client considering ending infertility treatments who might benefit from hearing this track?
+Do you have a client considering ending infertility treatments who might benefit from hearing this section?

-On this track, we have discussed couple issues in the resolution phase.
+In this section, we have discussed couple issues in the resolution phase.
 These have included ending medical treatment, sabbaticals and refocusing.

-On the next track, we will discuss a therapeutic approach to resolution.
+In the next section, we will discuss a therapeutic approach to resolution.
 This will include restructuring the couple’s relationship, facing denial of loss and choosing a life without children.